 Photo via Craftsy instructor Gail Kessler

 If you opt to use your fabrics the minute they come home from your local fabric store, starching your new purchases is not as important.
 However, if you prefer to prewash your fabrics, starching is helpful before beginning a project.
 When you prewash your fabrics it removes the finish that is part of the manufacturing process.
-Therefore, starching your fabrics afterwards will help to regain the stability of the fabric, and will help you tremendously when working with bias edges or narrow strips.
+Therefore, starching your fabrics afterward will help to regain the stability of the fabric, and will help you tremendously when working with bias edges or narrow strips.

 If you choose to starch there are a few things you should keep in mind.